MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Update-MgShareSharedDriveItemSharedDriveItem.md

           - `[OperatingSystemVersion <String>]`: The version of the operating system on the device.
 Required.
 Supports $filter (eq, ne, not, ge, le, startsWith, and eq on null values).
           - `[PhysicalIds <String[]>]`: For internal use only.
 Not nullable.
 Supports $filter (eq, not, ge, le, startsWith,/$count eq 0, /$count ne 0).
           - `[ProfileType <String>]`: The profile type of the device.
 Possible values: RegisteredDevice (default), SecureVM, Printer, Shared, IoT.
           - `[RegisteredOwners <IMicrosoftGraphDirectoryObject[]>]`: The user that cloud joined the device or registered their personal device.
 The registered owner is set at the time of registration.
-Currently, there can be only one owner.
 Read-only.
 Nullable.
 Supports $expand.
           - `[RegisteredUsers <IMicrosoftGraphDirectoryObject[]>]`: Collection of registered users of the device.
 For cloud joined devices and registered personal devices, registered users are set to the same value as registered owners at the time of registration.
 Read-only.
 Nullable.
 Supports $expand.
+          - `[RegistrationDateTime <DateTime?>]`: Date and time of when the device was registered.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+Read-only.
           - `[SystemLabels <String[]>]`: List of labels applied to the device by the system.
 Supports $filter (/$count eq 0, /$count ne 0).
           - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`: Groups and administrative units that the device is a member of.
 This operation is transitive.
 Supports $expand.
           - `[TrustType <String>]`: Type of trust for the joined device.
 Read-only.
 Possible values:  Workplace (indicates bring your own personal devices), AzureAd (Cloud only joined devices), ServerAd (on-premises domain joined devices joined to Azure AD).
 For more details, see Introduction to device management in Azure Active Directory